The Bottom Line:

 Allegiant’s Pet Carrier Size Requirements

 Allegiant limits each passenger to one pet carrier, which can contain no more than two pets.
-The carrier cannot be larger than 16 inches wide, nine inches high, and 19 inches deep.
-It must be fully enclosed and leak-proof, and while it can either be hard-sided or soft-sided, Allegiant recommends the latter.
-Pets have to remain completely in the carrier during the entire flight, and the carrier must remain on the floor during take-off and landing.
+The pet carrier cannot be larger than 16 inches wide, nine inches high, and 19 inches deep.
+It must be fully enclosed and leak-proof, and while it can be hard-sided or soft-sided, Allegiant recommends the latter.
+Pets must remain entirely in the carrier at the airport terminal and during the flight, and the page must remain on the floor during take-off and landing.

 Allegiant’s Travel Requirements

-Allegiant requires that any pets traveling in the cabin must be healthy but does not require a health certificate.
-It requires that any animals traveling with you must be at least eight weeks old, non-disruptive, harmless, odor-free, and not in any physical distress.
+Allegiant requires that any pets traveling in the cabin be healthy but does not require a health certificate.
+Any animals traveling with you must be at least eight weeks old, non-disruptive, harmless, odor-free, and not physically distressed.

 Allegiant only transports domestic cats and dogs, and only within the 48 contiguous United States.

 Allegiant does not transport pets to U.S. territories or international destinations.

 Pettable’s Tips on How to Fly with Your ESA and Psychiatric Service Dogs